vglazer/USRA/subgraph_finding/README.md

 5 : 0 3 1 0 0 0 0 0 1 0
 ```

-- In addition to the subgraph vertices, this also displays the lowest objective function value attained for each experiment (`0` means a exact match), as well as a histogram of how many moves successful experiments required
+- In addition to the subgraph vertices, this also displays the lowest objective function value attained for each experiment (`0` indicates an exact match), as well as a histogram of how many moves each successful experiment required

 ## Building